 We’ve just stressed the importance of nutrients for mental health.
 So, don’t skip meals!
 Aside from missing out on good-for-you brain nutrients, not eating enough (or eating too much junk food like inflammatory oils and artificial sugars) can wreak havoc on your blood sugar and hormones.

 Try to fill your plate with a balance of protein, fat, and fiber at every meal with lots of colorful produce to maximize your nutrient intake.
 Doing so will also help curb cravings and increase satiety!
-And in addition to supporting your health and fitness goals, keeping your plate balanced and body nourished will benefit your mood and mental health.
+And in addition to supporting your health and fitness goals, keeping your plate balanced and your body nourished will benefit your mood and mental health.

 #11 Plan Something to Look Forward to Each Week